-We crowdfunded £11.5 in our initial crowdfunding, enabling us to run the shelter & hub pilot.
+We crowdfunded £11.5 in our initial crowdfunding, enabling us to run the shelter & community hub pilot over winter 2017/18.
+The shelter pilot ended successfully in February & the Community Hub continues to operate.

 Heather & Carla attaching the banner to the Pride Punx float at London Pride 2017